 Dyslexia is the most commonly known specific learning disability (SLD) but there are others that can have a dramatic impact on a person’s capacity to learn.
-SPELD NZ also works with children struggling with dysgraphia and dyscalculia plus those with co-occurring difficulties such as dyspraxia, ADHD and Autism Spectrum Disorder.
+SPELD NZ also works with children and adults struggling with dysgraphia and dyscalculia plus those with co-occurring difficulties such as dyspraxia, ADHD and Autism Spectrum Disorder.

 Simply put, dyslexia is a specific learning disability that makes it far harder to learn to read, write or do number work.
 It is a processing difficulty that makes achieving success in literacy and numeracy a real challenge.